buryhoganllc/sonic-playground-guides/guides/electric-forest.md

 ## Sonic Playground - GRAMMY Museum

-It is recommended that this guide be read in its entirety before changes are made to the _Electric Forest_.
+Please read this guide in its entirety before making changes to the _Electric Forest._

 ## Overview